How the Stop It Now! UK and Ireland helpline works

 Call our confidential helpline or send us an anonymous message.Find out more

 Helplines for children are a key part of child protection services.
 But we can’t just leave it to children to protect themselves – it’s up to adults to keep children safe from abuse.

-That’s why the confidential Stop It Now! helpline provides a safe space for people to talk about their concerns and get help to prevent child sexual abuse.
+That’s why the confidential Stop It Now!
+UK and Ireland helpline provides a safe space for people to talk about their concerns and get help to prevent child sexual abuse.

 We can give you confidential advice

 If you’re struggling with sexual thoughts and behaviours towards children, touching children inappropriately or looking at indecent images of under 18s online, we can help you manage your thoughts and change your behaviour.